A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs: Appendix: Utility Lemmas

 If $\E[x_{t} - x_{t-1} \giv x_{t-1}] \le \mu$ and (in every outcome) $x_{t}-x_{t-1}\le K$ for $t\le T$, then $\E[x_T-x_0] \le\mu\,\E[T]$. \end{lemma}

-The second is a Chernoff bound tailored for random stopping times. \begin{lemma} Let $X=\sum_{t=1}^T x_t$ and $Y=\sum_{t=1}^T y_t$ be sums of non-negative random variables, where $T$ is a random stopping time with finite expectation, and, for all $t$, $|x_t-y_t|\le 1$ and
+The second is the Azuma-like inequality tailored for random stopping times. \begin{lemma} Let $X=\sum_{t=1}^T x_t$ and $Y=\sum_{t=1}^T y_t$ be sums of non-negative random variables, where $T$ is a random stopping time with finite expectation, and, for all $t$, $|x_t-y_t|\le 1$ and

 Let $\eps\in[0,1]$ and $A\in\R$.
 Then